-Choose the format to work with by selecting an option from Video Format in the Configure Format section of the app toolstrip.
-The formats might correspond to the different resolutions and color spaces that your device supports, or to different video standards or camera configurations.
+2 Choose the format to work with.

+The nodes listed under the device name are the formats the device supports.
+They may correspond to the different resolutions and color spaces that your device supports, or to different video standards or camera configurations.
 This information comes from your device adaptor.
+Select the format you want to use.